dask-contrib/dask-sql/README.md

     conda env create -f continuous_integration/environment-3.9-jdk11-dev.yaml

 It is not recommended to use `pip` instead of `conda` for the environment setup.
-If you however need to, make sure to have Java (jdk >= 8) and maven installed and correctly setup before continuing.
-Have a look into `environment-3.9-jdk11-dev.yaml` for the rest of the development environment.

 After that, you can install the package in development mode